AmilaWeerasinghe/chatApp-backend/README.md

 #### Built in http module
 to make sure we create a server based on http protocols And we use express to make routing , and access to req/res objects , middleware support and error handling to done easily.

+### Data transmission
+Since i will be implementing a web app, i will need to transmit data over networks.
+Usuall we can't just transmit complex data structures like arrays/ Lists through networks .Instead we can transmit string representations.
+For that common pactrice is to use JSON/XML

+### Why JSON?
+simplicity, ease of use, and widespread support in various programming languages.

+We can use JSON.stringify('ComplexDataStructure') and serialize the data structure to a simple JSON string which can be transmitted throught the networks adhering to there protocols

+Later after tranmissiton we can deserialise the strings back to Javascript objects using JSON.parse('deserialTrasmittedString'); and use the JS object inside nodeJs server, react.

+The transmitted JSON string will be recieved to the reciever as a single string.